-- I. In order to participate in extra-curricular, co-curricular, and/or enrichment programs, students must maintain passing grades in all classes. - II.
+- I. In order to participate in extra-curricular, co-curricular, and/or enrichment programs, students must maintain passing grades in all classes.
+An Ineligibility Report will be run at Noon on Fridays of each academic week to determine any students that are deemed ineligible to compete the following academic week. - II.
 Eligibility for the first week of each quarterly grading period will be determined by the grades earned during the previous quarter, as indicated on the report card.
 This includes considering grades from the fourth quarter of the previous school year in regard to eligibility for the new school year.
 If a student fails a subject, he/she is ineligible through the end of the first week of the next quarter. - III.
 Eligibility for subsequent weeks (weeks two through nine) will be determined on a weekly basis by grade reports submitted on the final school day of the week (typically Friday).
 The cumulative average from the beginning of the quarter will be used to determine a participant's eligibility for the following weeks.
 A minimum of three grades must be recorded in a particular class in order for a student to be declared ineligible. - IV.
 Due to the importance of forming a strong academic foundation and also for creating team/group stability, the principal and the coach/sponsor, may dismiss any student who has continuous difficulty maintaining academic eligibility (minimum of three occasions of academic ineligibility). - V. Students who are academically ineligible may practice (at the discretion of their sponsor/coach) but may not participate or dress in contests/events during the period of ineligibility.
-The principal reserves the right to resolve questions concerning holiday breaks. - VI.
+The principal reserves the right to resolve questions concerning holiday breaks.

+VI.
 Students who are absent from school because of illness on the day of an event are assumed to be too ill to participate in practice or the event (note: Friday illness to Saturday contest/practice is allowable at coach's discretion).
 Students must be present for school by 11:30 a.m. and attend the remainder of the afternoon on the day of a contest/event unless mitigating circumstances would dictate otherwise (family emergencies, attending a funeral, etc.).
-The principal will make the final decision as to the participant's eligibility in such circumstances. - VII.
+The principal will make the final decision as to the participant's eligibility in such circumstances.

+VII.
 The principal and athletic director are responsible for implementing the aforementioned eligibility procedures.
 This includes preparing rosters and reporting forms related to eligibility, assuring that such reports are submitted by coaches/sponsors on a timely basis, and notifying participants of their ineligibility.
 Communication to a student and his/her parents is made as early as possible in instances of ineligibility.